“I’ll Be Watching You”

 There’s plenty of humor in the episode, the biggest joke of all being that for the Sopranos, nothing much happens.
 The FBI watches from afar as Tony meets with the fellas for lunch.
 Topics of conversation include identical twins, hot water heaters and the amount of bacteria at the end of a shoelace.

 Maybe series creator David Chase wants to show us that these mobsters are more like ourselves than we realize.
 “Hey, he’s got the Black & Decker.
 I’ve got one of those!” an FBI agent says of Tony’s chainsaw.

 The entire episode is told from the FBI’s point of view, making it the most uncharacteristic hour in Sopranos history.
-How does it work?
-Aside from being a funny, lighthearted, meta-narrative on what it’s like to watch the Sopranos, the episode also features the best musical cues in the series.
+How is it so good then?
+Aside from being a funny, lighthearted, meta-narrative on what it’s like to watch The Sopranos, the episode also features the best musical cues in the series.